 Which Apple Watch models will get watchOS 8?

-Here are the Apple Watch models we expect to be able to install watchOS 8:
+watchOS 8 will require an iPhone 6s or later running iOS 14 or later.
+Here are the Apple Watch models that will be able to install watchOS 8:

 - Apple Watch Series 3

 - Apple Watch Series 4